IAmJonoBo/Chiron/README.md

 - Refresh the repository wheelhouse with `uv run chiron wheelhouse` (defaults to packaging the `dev` and `test` extras) before running `pip install -e '.[dev,test]'` in fresh environments.
 - The repository-level `sitecustomize.py` automatically points pip at `vendor/wheelhouse` and raises the network timeout so installation succeeds without extra flags.
 - Generated artifacts include `manifest.json`, `requirements.txt`, and `wheelhouse.sha256` for auditability and reproducible distribution to upstream runners.
+- To opt back into remote registries (for example when running GitHub Copilot coding agent), export `CHIRON_DISABLE_VENDOR_WHEELHOUSE=1` or let the bundled `copilot-setup-steps` workflow do it for you so dependencies download directly from PyPI.

+### GitHub Copilot coding agent support

+- `.github/workflows/copilot-setup-steps.yml` primes Copilot's ephemeral environment with `uv` and installs the dev/test extras before the agent starts, ensuring remote dependency downloads succeed.
+- Keep the repository’s Copilot **Recommended allowlist** enabled (repository **Settings → Copilot → Coding agent**) so the agent can reach PyPI and other package registries.
+Add any internal registries to the custom allowlist if needed.

 ### Setup